nestjs/docs.nestjs.com/content/recipes/suites.md

 tests.

 This approach focuses on testing `CatsService` with real interactions with `CatsDAL`, which involves handling `Prisma`.
+Suites will use `CatsDAL` as is, and only its dependencies will be mocked, e.g., `Prisma` in that case.

-**It's important to clarify that this approach is for verifying behavior** and can be set up for different scenarios.
+**It's important to clarify that this approach is for verifying behavior only**, and it's different from loading the full testing module.
+Sociable tests are useful for verifying the behavior of units in isolation from their direct dependencies, when you want to focus on the behavior and interactions of units.

 #### Integration Testing and Database

 For `CatsDAL`, it is possible to test against a real database like SQLite or PostgreSQL (e.g., using Docker Compose).
 However, for this example, we mock `Prisma` and focus on sociable testing.

-#### Suites Differentiation
+The reason we mock `Prisma` here is to avoid I/O operations and focus on the behavior of `CatsService` in isolation, but you can also test it with real I/O operations and a real database.

+#### Sociable Unit Test, Integration Tests and Mocking

-- **Sociable Tests**: Focus on testing the interactions between units while mocking deeper dependencies.
+- **Sociable Unit Tests**: Focus on testing the interactions and behavior between units while mocking deeper dependencies.
   In this example, we mock `Prisma` and expose `CatsDAL`.

 - **Integration Tests**: Involve real I/O operations and fully configured DI.
 Testing `CatsApiService` with `HttpModule` and `nock` is an integration test, as it verifies the real configuration and interaction of `HttpClient`.

-#### Best Practices
+In this kind of test, we will use Nest's `TestingModule` to load the actual module configuration.

-Be careful when using mocks.
-Ensure to test I/O operations and DI configurations when HTTP or database interactions are involved.
-After verifying these components with integration tests, you can safely mock them for sociable tests to focus on behavior and interactions.
+**Be careful when using mocks.** Ensure to test I/O operations and DI configurations (when HTTP or database interactions are involved, for example).
+After verifying these components with integration tests, you can safely mock them for sociable unit tests to focus on behavior and interactions.
 Suites sociable tests focus on verifying the behavior of units in isolation from their direct dependencies, while integration tests ensure that the overall system configuration and I/O operations are functioning correctly.

 #### Testing IoC Container Registration